-Case study: breach of duty lead to cerebral palsy
+Case study: breach of duty leads to cerebral palsy

-A mother was admitted to hospital for an induction of labour at 38 weeks and delivered her baby by trial of forceps.
-The baby (the Claimant and our client) was transferred to the neonatal intensive care unit (NICU) and found to have a systolic murmur.
+The mother of our client (the baby) was admitted to hospital for an induction of labour at 38 weeks and delivered her baby by trial of forceps.
+The baby was transferred to the neonatal intensive care unit (NICU) and found to have a systolic murmur.
 She was discharged when the ECG was normal.

-The mother was told to attend hospital a couple of weeks later when the baby became unwell; she was pale, cold and her head was moving in an unusual manner.
-She was discharged and told to attend her GP if she got worse.
-A few days later, they were told to attend a different hospital when she became worse, and was transferred to the psychiatric intensive care unit (PICU) at the original hospital when a bed was available.
+A couple of weeks later, the mother was told to return to the hospital after the baby became unwell; she was pale, cold and her head was moving in an unusual manner.
+She was then discharged and told to attend her GP if the baby got worse.
+A few days later, they were told to attend a different hospital when she became worse again and were transferred to the psychiatric intensive care unit (PICU) at the original hospital when a bed was available.

 No advice was given to monitor and keep the blood pressure above 40mmHg in the meantime.
-The Claimant began having fits and a CT scan showed diffuse change throughout both cerebral hemispheres and it was thought that the brain damage was due to hypoxic ischaemia.
-The Claimant was reviewed by a Paediatrician two months later and was diagnosed as having cerebral palsy, developmental delay, cortical blindness and seizures.
-She requires 24 hour care.
+Our client began having fits and a CT scan showed diffuse change throughout both cerebral hemispheres.
+It was thought that the brain damage was due to hypoxic ischaemia.
+The baby was reviewed by a Paediatrician two months later and diagnosed as having cerebral palsy, developmental delay, cortical blindness and seizures.
+She requires 24-hour care.

-Legal aid was obtained and instructions were sent to a GP, Neuro-radiologist, and Paediatric and Neonatal Intensivist.
+Our medical negligence solicitors obtained legal aid and sent instructions to a GP, Neuro-radiologist, and Paediatric and Neonatal Intensivist.
 Breach of duty was confirmed as well as no findings of pre-hospital hypoxic-ischaemic brain injury.
-Further reports were obtained in the fields of Obstetrics, Radiology, and Paediatrics, and a letter of claim was sent and liability was admitted in full.
+We obtained further reports in the fields of Obstetrics, Radiology, and Paediatrics, and sent a letter of claim.
+The hospital admitted liability in full.

-Additional reports were obtained from a care expert, speech and language therapist, Assistive Technology expert, physio expert and accommodation expert which set out details of treatment and assistance for the Claimant.
-An Education Psychologist also confirmed that she would never have capacity.
-Due to limitation, the claim was issued, served and judgment was entered for damages to be assessed.
+We got additional reports from a care expert, speech and language therapist, Assistive Technology expert, physio expert and accommodation expert which set out details of treatment and assistance for our client.
+An Education Psychologist also confirmed that the baby would never have capacity.
+Due to limitation, the claim was issued and served, and judgment was entered for damages to be assessed.

 A round table meeting took place and settlement was provisionally agreed.
-Settlement was approved at an approval hearing.
-The Claimant received £3.5million and periodical payments of £265,000 until 2023 and £311,000 thereafter for life.
+A settlement was approved at an approval hearing.
+As a result of the claim, our client received £3.5million and periodical payments of £265,000 until 2023 and £311,000 thereafter for life.